aws-samples/query-aws-network-firewall-logs/README.md

 ## Clean up

 1. In your shell terminal, run the following command.

    ```bash
    aws cloudformation delete-stack --stack-name *some-stack*
    ```

+**IMPORTANT NOTE** - the DataCatalog table created needs to be deleted manually/separately!

 ## Security